 A robust and healthy biome is often able to consume and overcome exposure to small viral and bacterial loads, break down allergen inducing proteins (a perfect example is gluten), and sequester heavy metals ahead of the body having to do so.
 These functions prevent or minimize an inflammatory and/or histamine responses, and are vital to maintaining a healthy immune system.

 What feeds it and even what does not feed it have a profound impact on the profile of the bacteria, fungi and archaea.
 Other factors like antibiotic use, type of antibiotics, types of foods consumed, probiotic foods, probiotic supplementation, feeding timing, exposure to external viruses, bacterial infections, heavy metals, environmental toxins, parasites, etc. all add into the mix of variables which influence your biome and how it influences your health.
 This is a delicate balancing act.

 Why all this GI tract and microbiome information is important to know when it comes to Stomach & Gut Issues . . .

-This is where many athletes crossover into serious stomach and gut issues which can literally take them from winning a race to being on the side of the course doubled over in pain and/or vomiting.
-This erosion of the GI lining literally becomes a ‘Fire in the belly’ but the sort you want to avoid at all cost!
-Unfortunately this is inevitable for all but a few if fueling inside and outside your training and competitions with mostly concentrated forms of carbohydrates.
+This is where many athletes crossover into serious stomach and gut issues, which can literally take them from winning a race to being on the side of the course doubled over in pain and/or vomiting.
+This erosion of the GI lining literally becomes a ‘Fire in the belly’, but the sort you want to avoid at all cost!
+Unfortunately this is inevitable for all but a few if you are fueling inside and outside your training and competitions, with mostly concentrated forms of carbohydrates.